fsprojects/fantomas/FormattingConventions.md

 let point = { X = 1.0; Y = 0.0 }
 ```

 Opening token for records starts in a new line.
-Closing token is normally on end of line of last construct:
+Closing token is normally on the end of line of last construct:

 ```fsharp
 let rainbow =